-As the owner of your very first bakery, it’s likely that you will be involved in hiring and training your own staff, sourcing the best quality suppliers to give you the best quality flour, grain, yeast and other products, managing the books and making sure you have the highest standard of customer service.
-However, it’s also important you pay attention to the legal side of the business and the legal issues to consider when buying a bakery.
-At the end of the day, you are running a business, which warrants that certain legal requirements must be met.
+As the owner of your very first bakery, you will likely be involved in hiring and training your own staff, sourcing the best quality suppliers to give you the best quality flour, grain, yeast and other products, managing the books and making sure you have the highest standard of customer service.
+However, paying attention to the legal side of the business and the legal issues to consider when buying a bakery is also essential.
+At the end of the day, you are running a business, which warrants that specific legal requirements must be met.

 Licensing, Qualifications and Permits

-In purchasing your very own bakery, it’s important to make sure you obtain the right business licenses that comply with requirements in the state or territory you wish to buy your bakery.
+In purchasing your very own bakery, it is important to make sure you obtain the right business licenses that comply with requirements in the state or territory in which you wish to buy your bakery.

 Food Business License

 Firstly, you must get the correct business license from your local council.
-Depending on the category your food business falls into (E.g. restaurant, hotel, bakers etc.) different rules and regulations apply.
-Each state dictates their own food business classifications so it is advised that you visit the appropriate website provided below to check which classifications apply to your bakers:
+Different rules and regulations apply depending on the category your food business falls into (E.g., restaurant, hotel, baker’s, etc.).
+Each state sets its own food business classifications, so it is advisable to visit the appropriate website to determine which classifications apply to your bakery.

 Under the Australian New Zealand Food Standards Code (FSANZ) and Food Act 2003 (NSW), bakery businesses must satisfy the food and safety regulations.